Work-integrated Learning (WIL) and student placements

 Placement units play an integral role in developing the concepts from the classroom by allowing students to gain practical skills and competencies while gaining valuable knowledge from industry professionals within a relevant learning environment, and across different sectors such as allied health, education non-government/community-based organisation or government.

-The College of Health and Human Sciences has launched a new Placement Management Software called InPlace.
+The College of Health and Human Sciences has launched a new Placement Management System called InPlace.
 This software will allow you to manage your own placement applications, maintain up-to-date pre-placement documents, and record your timesheets (if needed).
 The app is accessible on your web browser, mobile or tablet via your Student Portal.
 Currently this software is only available for higher education students.
-Access for VET students is scheduled for 2023 onwards.
+Access for VET students is not currently available.

 Organising your placements

-Once you have enrolled in your course, you will automatically gain access to the CHHS Placement (WIL) Central Unit on Learnline.
-This unit will provide you with all the information you need for arranging your placements including your pre-placement documents.
+Once you have enrolled in your course, you will automatically gain access to the CHHS Placement (WIL) Central Unit on Learnline and our Placement Management System - InPlace.
+This will provide you with all the information you need for getting ready to do your placements including your pre-placement documents, dates and opportunities.

 Inherent requirements are the abilities, knowledge, and standards of conduct and performance that are essential for a student to achieve the learning outcomes of a course or unit.
 These may include compulsory standards set by professional registration, or accreditation bodies.